Sydney-Informatics-Hub/Germline-StructuralV-nf/README.md

 ### Pawsey Setonix HPC

 Before running the pipeline you will need to load Nextflow and Singularity, both of which are globally installed modules on Setonix.
-You can do this by running the commands below:
+You can do this by running the commands below.
+Please note that the specific versions of Nextflow and Singularity will change over time, so check the correct version before running your job.

 ```
-module purge
+module load nextflow/23.10.0
-module load nextflow singularity
+module load singularity/3.11.4-slurm
 ```

 To execute this workflow on Pawsey Setonix HPC, you will need to specify the following flags to the default run command: